 Instructions for Book Reviews

-Turkish Journal of Sociology also publishes book reviews.
+Sociology Journal also publishes book reviews.
 The Editorial Board of the journal is of the opinion that the reviews have an important place within the academic network of publishing.

 The reviews published in the journal are published with Digital Object Identifier (DOI) numbers, which are sent to the indexes where the journal is searched.